Courses in Spanish

 3 pts.
 Requirements: SPAN W3330.
 This course provides an overview of the cultural history of the Hispanic world, from eighth-century Islamic and Christian Spain and the pre-Hispanic Americas through the late Middle Ages and Early Modern period until about 1700, and covering texts and cultural artifacts from both Spain and the colonial areas that would eventually become the various countries of Spanish America.
 Students will become familiar with major events and significant political, social and cultural trends in the Iberian Peninsula and the Americas before the eighteenth century, including such topics as oral vs. manuscript vs. print culture, elite vs. popular culture, conquest and resistance, transculturation, and the links between cultural production and ideology.
 Emphasis will be placed on the historical context and on the development of close reading skills.
 This course is required for the major and the concentration in Hispanic Studies.

-Hispanic Cultures II: From the Enlightenment to the Present
+Modern Hispanic Culture: From the Enlightenment to the Present

 3 pts.
 Requirements: SPAN W3330.
 This course surveys cultural production of Spain and Spanish America from the eighteenth to the twenty-first centuries.
 Students will acquire the knowledge needed for the study of the cultural manifestations of the Hispanic world in the context of modernity.
 Among the issues and events studied will be the Enlightenment as ideology and practice, the Napoleonic invasion of Spain, the wars of Spanish American independence, the fin-de-siècle and the cultural avant-gardes, the wars and revolutions of the twentieth century (Spanish Civil War, the Mexican and Cuban revolutions) and the Hispanic presence in the United States.
 The goal of the course is to study some key moments of this trajectory through the analysis of representative texts, works of art, and film.
 Emphasis will be placed on the historical context and on the development of close reading skills.
 This course is required for the major and the concentration in Hispanic Studies.